 Who doesn’t love soft, moisturized, and healthy skin?
-Learn how to make your own nourishing whipped body butter with essential oil.
+In this blog post, we’ll cover how to make your own body butter with natural ingredients and essential oil.
 Free from synthetic ingredients and preservatives.

-The butters and oils used in this recipe are the perfect combination that will leave your skin moisturized for days after applying.
+The butters and oils used in this DIY Body Butter recipe are the perfect combination that will leave your skin moisturized for days after applying.

 Customize your whipped body butter with any essential oil of your choice.